FridahWatetuMuthoni/DSA-PYTHON/README.md

 The first Node in a linked list is called the head while the last Node is called a tail.
 The tail doesnt point to anything.

+## BINARY TREE
+A binary tree is where each node have at most 2 descendants A binary tree has two main components a node and a root A node with no children is called a leaf node
+Trees are hierarchical data structures
+Array, Linked list, stack, queue are linear data structures The height of a node is the number of edges on the longest path between that node and a leaf

+### Types of Binary Trees
+1. Full Binary Tree = a full binary tree is where each node either has two descendants or no descendants
+2. Complete Binary Tree = is when each node has two descendants

+### Binary Search Insertion Rules
+1. First step is to select a root
+2. When the next value is greater than root go rigth else go left
+3. If you have a repeated value, put it to the right or left

+Example:
+arr = [8,3,10,1,6,14,4]
+1. Make the first element of the array the root
+2. The next value is 3.
+3 is less than 8 so we place it left
+3. The next value is 10.
+10 is greater than 8 so we place it right
+4. The next value is 1.
+1 is less than 8 so we go left.
+1 is less than 3 so we place is left
+5. The next value is 6.
+6 is less than 8 so we go left.6 is greater than 3 so we place it right
+6. The next value is 14.
+14 is greater than 8 so we go right.
+14 is greater than 10 so we place it right
+7. The next value is 4.
+4 is less than 8 so we go left.
+4 is greater than 3 so we go right.
+4 is less than 6 so we place it left.

+### Binary Search Algorithms

+1. Breadth First Search -> uses a queue -> FIFO
+2. Breadth First Search -> uses a stack -> LIFO